wp-plugins/wordpress-seo/readme.txt

 1. Configure the plugin by going to the `SEO` menu that appears in your admin menu

 == Changelog ==

+= 0.1.4 =

+* Bugs fixed:
+	* Fixed canonical for paginated archives of any kind when permalink structure doesn't end with /
+	* Fixed permalink redirect for paginated archives of any kind when permalink structure doesn't end with /
+	* Made sure blog shows up in breadcrumbs when you want it too.
+	* Fixed small javascript notice for js/wp-seo-metabox.js
+	* Rewrote parts of XML Sitemap generation so it's now fully compliant with MultiSite.
+You no longer have to choose paths for sitemaps, they'll all have fixed locations and using WP Rewrite will be placed in the correct positions, f.i. example.com/sitemap.xml.
+	* Heavily reduced memory usage on admin pages.
+	* Rewrote module structure and added some API's to be used in the modules.
+	* Plugin now creates uploads/wpseo dir to store all files it creates and takes in.
+	* Fixed several notices throughout the code.
+	* Made sure SEO title in edit posts screen shows correct SEO Title.
+	* Changed table sorting javascript for XSL's to Yoast CDN.

 = 0.1.3 =